MDeLuise/plant-it/README.md

 * Commits should follow the [semantic commit](https://www.conventionalcommits.org/en/v1.0.0/) specification, although not mandatory.

 #### Local environment
-If you want to make some changes in the project, you can use the following commands:
+If you want to test some changes in the project, you can use the following commands:
-* in order to run the frontend: `cd frontend`, then `npm run dev`.
+* in order to run the frontend: `cd frontend`, then `npm run dev` (available at `localhost:3000` by default).
-* in order to run the backend: `cd backend`, then `./mvnw spring-boot:run -Dspring-boot.run.profiles=dev -DcopyFiles`.
+* in order to run the backend: `cd backend`, then `./mvnw spring-boot:run -Dspring-boot.run.profiles=dev -DcopyFiles` (available at `localhost:8085` by default).
 This enables the `dev` profile, which uses an embedded h2 database instead of one external mysql instance, and creates a user with username `user` and password `user` with a predefined plant's collection.
 Also a dummy user uploaded image is copied under `/tmp/plant-it/` directory.

 Consider that this environment speed up the developing process, but the app should be tested (at least for new big features) even without the `dev` backend profile and with a local docker deployment.